ACT for Yorkshire Ltd - Speech & Language Therapy for adults with neurological conditions

 What data do you collect about me and why?

-We have a professional and legal duty to ensure that the information we record about you is relevant to your treatment/care, accurate and up to date, and only used for the purposes for which it was collected.
-Please help us to keep our records up to date by informing us of any changes e.g. you move house, change your telephone number or change your G.P.
+ACT for Yorkshire Ltd. has a professional and legal duty to ensure that the information we record about you is relevant to your treatment/care, accurate and up to date, and only used for the purposes for which it was collected.
+Please help keep the records up to date by informing us of any changes e.g. you move house, change your telephone number or change your GP.

 Where is my data kept?